 Generally, the lowest mortgage interest rates are offered to borrowers with stellar credit histories.
 This may include previous mortgages.
-Don’t worry if you are a first time home buyer because you can still get a good mortgage deal that fits your budget, if you maintain a good credit score, file your paperwork responsibly, and come prepared with your own research.
+Don’t worry if you are a future first time buyer at the Carlyle of Sandy Springs Apartments Atlanta GA 30350 because you can still get a good mortgage deal that fits your budget, if you maintain a good credit score, file your paperwork responsibly, and come prepared with your own research.

 Besides the financial history of borrowers, there are other factors tied to mortgage rates, such as the economy and government policies.
 It helps to understand these principles so you know why you are paying these fees now and what’s coming in the near future.

 What Are the Economic Factors Affecting Mortgage Rates?